-- Construction commenced in March 2015 and is expected to be completed mid-2017.
+- Construction commenced in March 2015 and the Widened M4 opened to traffic in July 2017

-- Tunnelling commenced in July 2016 and the M4 East is expected to be opened to traffic in early 2019.
+- Tunnelling commenced in July 2016 and the M4 East opened to traffic in mid 2019

-- The consortium of Leighton Contractors, Samsung C&T and John Holland was awarded the preferred design and construction contract for the M4 East tunnels and related connections on 4 June 2015.
+- In June 2015 the consortium of Leighton Contractors, Samsung C&T and John Holland was awarded the preferred design and construction contract for the M4 East tunnels and related connections

-- Construction work commenced in July 2016 and tunnelling in November 2016.
-The New M5 will be open to traffic in early 2020.
+- Construction work commenced in July 2016 and tunnelling in November 2016, the New M5 will be open to traffic in mid 2020

-- The Leighton Dragados Samsung Joint Venture was selected as the preferred tenderer for the New M5 on 2 September 2015.
+- In September 2015 the Leighton Dragados Samsung Joint Venture was selected as the preferred tenderer for the New M5

 King Georges Road Interchange Upgrade

-- Construction commenced in July 2015 on the interchange upgrade and was opened to traffic in December 2016.
+- Construction commenced in July 2015 on the interchange upgrade, which opened to traffic in December 2016

-- The final stage of WestConnex is in the early planning stages.
-Construction is expected to commence in 2018 (pending planning approval) and open to traffic in 2023.
+- The final stage of WestConnex is in the early planning stages, construction commenced in 2018 and is expected to be open to traffic in 2023

 WestConnex Business Case Executive Summary